LeenaBGit/BikeSharingAssignment/README.md

 * [Acknowledgements](#acknowledgements)

 ## Objective
-BoomBikes is a bike-sharing provider who wants to understand the factors on which the demand for shared bikes depends so they can come up with a mindful business plan to accelerate its revenue.
+BoomBikes wants to understand the factors on which the demand for shared bikes depends so they can come up with a mindful business plan to accelerate its revenue.
 The company wants to know:
 - Which variables are significant in predicting the demand for shared bikes.
 - How well those variables describe the bike demands